boyserk84/mobileAndroidTipCalculatorApps/README.md

 -------------------------
 - User changes the total amount and updated tip is reflected automatically
 - User can select custom tip amount if desired using sideBar.
-- User can choose option to calculate split tip amount based on how many people split the cost.
+- Additional option for calculate tip per person if share costs among other people.

 ------------------------
 User Stories Included
 -----------------------

-    User is displayed the tip of specified percentage for specified entered amount User enters the total amount of the transaction User can select between tip amounts (i.e 10%, 15%, 20%) Upon selecting tip amount, formatted tip value is displayed (Optional) User changes the total amount and updated tip is reflected automatically (Optional) User can select custom tip amount if desired (Optional) Experiment with trying input widgets to replace the buttons and/or textviews
+Required
+- User is displayed the tip of specified percentage for specified entered amount
+- User enters the total amount of the transaction
+- User can select between tip amounts (i.e 10%, 15%, 20%)
+- Upon selecting tip amount, formatted tip value is displayed

+Optional
+- (Optional) User changes the total amount and updated tip is reflected automatically
+- (Optional) User can select custom tip amount if desired (via SeekBar).
+- (Optional) Experiment with trying input widgets to replace the buttons and/or textviews

+Upcoming
-    (Optional) Improve the user interface and experience by using images or colors!
+- (Optional) Improve the user interface and experience by using images or colors!